Glockabelle is a Casio VL-Tone and glockenspiel shredder who sings in both French and English.

-This new sound lead Glockabelle to a 2008 tour with Fiery Furnaces, landing her a set at the Bonnaroo Music Festival.
+This unique sound lead Glockabelle to a 2008 tour with Fiery Furnaces, landing her a set at the Bonnaroo Music Festival.
 Prior to the Fiery Furnaces.
-In 2010, she composed an original piece for the Paris Cinema Festival which was broadcast in French Cinemas and on national television.
-She has performed at The Toronto Film Festival, Miami Art Basel, SXSW, The Montreux Jazz Festival, on the Chris Gethard Show, Deep Night with Dale, and WFMU.
+In 2010, she composed an original piece for the Paris Cinema Festival which was broadcast in French Cinemas and on French television.
+She has performed at The Toronto Film Festival, Miami Art Basel, SXSW, The Montreux Jazz Festival, on The Chris Gethard Show, Deep Night with Dale, and WFMU.
 She has opened for Lightning Bolt, Marnie Stern, The Space Lady, Mdou Moctar, James Chance and the Contortions, Kaki King, and The Go!
 Team.
-She opened for Jack White's Raconteurs while touring as a member of the Fiery Furnaces.
+She also opened for Jack White's Raconteurs while touring as a member of the Fiery Furnaces.
 The New York Times said of her performance on this tour, “Technique in action: The glockenspiel has a new heyday in indie-rock, following a lineage from Phil Spector through the E Street Band through U2’s first album to the Arcade Fire.
 But I haven’t seen one played the way the Fiery Furnaces did: not with mallets, but with thimbles on fingertips.
 That can make for more simultaneous notes, more busy metallic pling.”
 In 2015, Glockabelle was a featured vocalist on the Go!
-Team's album The Scene Between with the song "Catch Me on the Rebound."
-She released her first EP in May 2015, which was hailed by SPIN as "Anarchic Enchantment" and the A.V.
+Team's album The Scene Between with the song, "Catch Me on the Rebound."
+She self-released her first EP in May 2015, which was hailed by SPIN as "Anarchic Enchantment" and the A.V.
 Club as "[showcasing] her art-punk, synth-pop provocateur music with gleeful abandon, while still highlighting her exquisite musicianship.
 Her 'Wolf BBQ' EP is a collection of mostly unreleased tracks.
 The result is a collection of equally playful and technically complex tracks filled with surf and punk tendencies, all brought together with her intricate synths and controlled madness."
 In June 2015, she toured Europe opening for the Go!
 Team.
-In September 2015, she performed at the Toronto International Film Festival as she contributed the soundtrack to the film "Concerning the Bodyguard" which was an official festival selection and narrated by Sir Salman Rushdie.
+In September 2015, she performed at the Toronto International Film Festival as she contributed the soundtrack to the short film "Concerning the Bodyguard" which was an official festival selection and narrated by Sir Salman Rushdie.